Brush Lettering

 Why Brush Pen Tips Fray

 A brush pen tip is made from felt or synthetic fibers (sometimes called a felt tip or brush tip) compressed into a pointed or tapered shape.
-Ink flows through the fibers to the paper.
-The tip stays intact when the fibers are compressed and supported during use.
-Several things break that structure down:
+According to Wikipedia's overview of marker and felt-tip pen construction, that tip is typically "highly compressed synthetic fibers or porous ceramics," paired with an internal reservoir of absorbent material that holds the ink and feeds it out through the fiber tip as you write.
+Ink flows through the fibers to the paper, and the tip stays intact only as long as the fibers stay compressed and supported during use.
+Several things break that structure down.

 Rough or textured paper.
 Copy paper, card stock with a tooth, and watercolor paper all have a surface that grabs and pulls individual fibers loose.
 Over many strokes those fibers separate and the tip splays.